0738 1

 Why are some cards in suits, while others aren't?

-If you've taken a good look at your cards, you will have noted that some have distinct names and are numbered zero to 21 (or one to 22, depending on the deck), while others appear numbered in the same way that you might see in a traditional card deck, complete with aces, kings, and queens.
-The cards without suits make up the major arcana.
-Those that are labeled as belonging to swords, wands, cups, and pentacles comprise the minor arcana.
-A standard deck has 78 cards: 22 in the major arcana and 56 in the minor.
+If you've looked closely at your cards, you'll see that some have unique names and are numbered zero through twenty-one (or one through twenty-two, depending on the deck), while others have numbers that resemble those of a standard card deck, complete with aces, kings, and queens.
+The major arcana consists of the cards without suits.
+The minor arcana are those that are designated as belonging to swords, wands, cups, and pentacles.
+There are 78 cards in a typical deck: 56 in the minor arcana and 22 in the major.

 What's the difference between the Major Arcana and the Minor Arcana cards?